Alexander Acosta

-In 2007–2008, as U.S. attorney, Acosta approved a plea deal that allowed child-trafficking ring-leader Jeffrey Epstein to plead guilty to a single state charge of solicitation, in exchange for a federal non-prosecution agreement.
-After Epstein's arrest in July 2019 on sex trafficking charges, Acosta faced renewed and harsher criticism for his role in the 2008 non-prosecution agreement, as well as criticism and calls for his resignation; he resigned on July 19 and was replaced by Eugene Scalia.
+After Epstein's arrest in July 2019 on sex trafficking charges, Acosta faced intense criticism for his role in the 2008 non-prosecution agreement.
+He resigned from the Trump administration on July 19 and was replaced by Eugene Scalia.

-Background
+Since March of 2025, Acosta has been a member of the board of directors of Newsmax and serves as its Audit Committee chair.

+Early life

 Acosta is the only son of Cuban immigrants.
 He is a native of Miami, Florida, where he attended the Gulliver Schools.
 Acosta received a Bachelor of Arts degree in economics from Harvard College in 1990, and received a Juris Doctor degree cum laude from Harvard Law School 1994.
 He is the first member of his family to graduate from college.

-Early career
+Early career (1994–2001)

 Following law school, Acosta served as a law clerk to Samuel Alito, then a judge on the United States Court of Appeals for the Third Circuit, from 1994 to 1995.
 Acosta then worked at the office of the law firm Kirkland & Ellis in Washington, D.C., where he specialized in employment and labor issues.
 While in Washington, Acosta taught classes on employment law, disability-based discrimination law, and civil rights law at the George Mason University School of Law.

-On December 31, 2013, Acosta became the new chairman of U.S. Century Bank, the largest domestically owned Hispanic community bank in Florida and one of the 15 largest Hispanic community banks in the country.
-During his tenure as chairman, U.S. Century Bank had its first year-end profit since the start of the Great Recession.
 Acosta was a member of the Board of Trustees of Gulliver Schools, where he served a past term as board chairman.